Lickability/swift-best-practices/OrganizationWithinAFile.md

 # Organization Within a File
 ### How do we organize files?
 A file should only contain one major type declaration.
-The idea behind this is to avoid declaring multiple classes, structs, or enums.
+Other types are allowed in support of the main type that is represented by the file, which typically shares the name of the file, eg. `LoginViewController.swift` would have a major type of `LoginViewController`.

 #### Bad Code Example